Clever Laziness

 Juan Villela

-ActivityPub seems to be all the rage nowadays.
+ActivityPub is all the rage nowadays.
 For the uninitiated, think of it as the mail carrier of the social web.
 It’s all about letting different platforms chat with each other.
 Imagine tweeting to your Twitter followers straight from your Facebook account without needing a Twitter account.
 That’s the kind of interoperability we’re talking about.
 Now, I’m excited about ActivityPub.
 I see its potential to shake up the social web, which has long been a playground dominated by a few big kids—Facebook, Twitter, and Instagram.
 These platforms have monopolized the social web, with users locked into their ecosystems.
 ActivityPub, with its promise of cross-platform interaction, could be the key to breaking these chains.

 See Also